Chaos engineering experiments on Kubernetes using Litmus

 Litmus is an open-source tool to do chaos experiments on Kubernetes clusters, introducing unexpected failures to a system to test its resiliency.
 With Litmus, you can actually create chaos experiments, find bugs fast, and fix them before they ever reach the production phase.
 It turns out to be a great way to make a Kubernetes cluster more resilient.
-In this tutorial I will walk you through the Litmus installation process on a Kubernetes cluster, and create/run the below experiments on it:
+In this tutorial, I will walk you through the Litmus installation process on a Kubernetes cluster, and create/run the below experiments on it:

 • Pod Deletion